The Daily Life of a Part-time Torturer

-Gōmon Baito-kun no Nichijō (拷問バイトくんの日常) is a Japanese manga series written and illustrated by Yawora Tsugumi.
+The Daily Life of a Part-time Torturer (拷問バイトくんの日常, Gōmon Baito-kun no Nichijō) is a Japanese manga series written and illustrated by Yawora Tsugumi.
 It began serialization on Hakusensha's Manga Park and Young Animal Web services in December 2022.
-It has been compiled into six volumes as of June 2025.
-An anime television series adaptation produced by Diomedéa is set to premiere in January 2026.
+It has been compiled into eight volumes as of June 2026.
+An anime television series adaptation produced by Diomedéa aired from January to March 2026.

 Plot

 The series takes place in a world where torture and killing are legal, and companies specialize in doing them.
-It follows Cero, a part-time worker at one such company, along with his coworkers Shū, Mike, and Hugh.
+It follows Sero, a part-time worker at one such company, along with his coworkers Siu, Mike, and Hugh.